cujojs/when/docs/api.md

 ## ES5 Required

 As of version 3.0, when.js requires an ES5 environment.
-In older environments, an ES5 shim such as [poly](https://github.com/cujojs/poly) or [es5-shim](https://github.com/es-shims/es5-shim).
+In older environments, use an ES5 shim such as [poly](https://github.com/cujojs/poly) or [es5-shim](https://github.com/es-shims/es5-shim).
 For more information, see the [installation docs](installation.md).

 ## Backward incompatible changes